-- a map that indicates the extent of the garden or park, and identifies significant views.
+- a map that indicates the extent of the registered area and identifies the direction of significant views.

 The boundary shown on the map defines the overall area that we consider to be of significance and is based on our research.
 Current land ownership does not have a bearing on defining the boundary.
 We use historical documents and maps together with evidence collected during fieldwork to define the boundary of a garden or park.
 Sometimes, features such as walls and gates provide a clear indication of where a boundary can be drawn.
 In other circumstances, where the evidence is less clear, we use professional judgment to determine the most logical line of the boundary.

-Although a register entry will mention the features which led to the registration, it may not be a complete record of all the features of importance.
+Although a register entry will mention the reasons which led to the registration, it may not provide a definitive site history or be a complete record of all the features of importance.
 This means that it is important to remember that the absence of any feature does not mean that it is not of interest.

 The register of historic parks and gardens in Wales was originally published in a series of seven volumes, each with a long description of the registered sites.
 This information is available from us on request.
 Further information may also be available from the National Monuments Record of Wales, online at http://www.coflein.gov.uk